ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 Scenario  |  Description
 :------------ | :-------------
-S01\_RequestTypesForMailboxServerEndpoint    |   Verifies the HTTP header, common response format, and the request types for a mailbox server endpoint.
+S01\_RequestTypesForMailboxServerEndpoint    |   Verifies the HTTP header, the common response format, and the request types for a mailbox server endpoint.
 S02\_RequestTypesForAddressBookServerEndpoint|   Verifies the request types for an address book server endpoint.

 ### MS-OXCMSG

-The nine scenarios are designed to verify the server-side, testable requirements in MS-OXCMSG test suite.
+The nine scenarios are designed to verify the server-side, testable requirements in the MS-OXCMSG test suite.
 The following table lists the scenarios in this test suite.

 Scenario  |  Description